Data Compression with Stochastic Codes: Fantastic Stochastic Codes and How to Construct Them

 \subsection{Relative Entropy Codes from Dithered Quantisers}

 We now take the opposite approach to the previous section: we develop a relative entropy code for additive uniform channels of the form $Y = X + U$ only, where $U \sim \Unif(-1/2, 1/2)$.
-Though this might first appear to be a significant restriction, we will use it as a building block to construct codes for a wider variety of channels.
+Though this might first appear to be a significant restriction, we will use it as a stepping stone to construct codes for a wider variety of channels.

 The basic building block is the following identity: \begin{thmbox}{Dithering Identity \cite{zamir2014lattice}}{dithering_identity} Let $x \in \Reals$ and $U, U' \sim \Unif(-1/2, 1/2)$.
 Then: